-In special circumstances further assessment including assessment or further assessment on medical or compassionate grounds may be granted.
+In special circumstances further assessment including assesment or further assessment on medical or compassionata grounds may be granted.

 Further assessment may be given by the subject authority at his or her discretion at any time prior to the meeting of the relevant faculty assessment committee (normally the fourth week of the Midyear Recess and the second week of December).
-Further assessment may also be awarded at the faculty assessment committee and students affected may need to be free to undertake that further assessment in the last week in the Midyear Recess and in the period up to the end of the second week in January; students should consult their subject authority for details of further assessment immediately their results are known.
+Further assessment may also be awarded at the faculty of the free to undertake that further assessment in the last week in the Midyear Recess and in the period up to the end of the second week in Jandary; students should consult their subject authority for details of further assessment immediately their results are known.

-Restrictions upon Students Re-enrolling
+Restrictions upon Student Re-enrolling